 What is the main cause of snoring?

 Snoring is caused by blocked airways.
-When someone doesn’t have a lot of room for air to flow through their nose, the surrounding tissues can vibrate and produce a grating sound.
-Many things can cause blocked nasal passageways, including sleeping position and alcohol use.
+When someone doesn't have a lot of room for airflow through their nose or the back of their throat, the surrounding tissues can vibrate and produce a distinct sound.
+Many things can cause blocked nasal and throat passageways, including sleeping position, alcohol use, and overall anatomy

 How can I stop my snoring?

 There are many ways to stop snoring.
 If it’s caused by a cold or allergy, simply taking an over-the-counter medicine can open airways and provide relief.
 Back sleepers tend to snore more than others, so sometimes solving the problem is as easy as switching sleeping positions.
 If snoring is caused by a person’s thick soft palate or long uvula, surgery may be required.

 In most cases, snoring is completely harmless.
 If it starts to impede your sleep quality, however, it could be part of a bigger issue like sleep apnea.
 Consult with your doctor if you suspect snoring is affecting your day-to-day life.

 Only about 25% of the population snores regularly, so it’s not particularly common.
 However, if it’s not negatively impacting you or your partner’s life, it’s not something to worry about.
 And many times, snoring can be solved by simple lifestyle changes.